ovh/docs/pages/cloud/nutanix/40-hycu-backup/guide.en-gb.md

 - **Password**: `password`

 > [!primary]
-> This information is provided as an example, the e-mail address is mandatory but is not used.
+> This information is provided as an example, the email address is mandatory but is not used.

 Select the `Cluster Admin`{.action} checkbox and click `Save`{.action}.